laktak/rsyncy/README.md

 ```
 # simple example
-$ rsyncy -r FROM/ TO/
+$ rsyncy -a FROM/ TO
 ```

 Alternatively you can pipe the output from rsync to rsyncy (in which case you need to specify `--info=progress2 -hv` yourself).

 ```
-$ rsyncy -r --info=progress2 -hv FROM/ TO/ | rsyncy
+$ rsyncy -a --info=progress2 -hv FROM/ TO | rsyncy
 ```

 At the moment `rsyncy` itself has no options and only supports my preferred way of viewing rsync progress.